-Lubricate the air motor daily with quality air tool oil.
+Lubricate the air motor daily with NAPA air tool oil.
 If no air line oiler is used, run a teaspoon of oil through the tool.
 The oil can be squirted into the tool air inlet or into the hose at the nearest connection to the air supply, then run the tool.
-The oil plug is ONLY for adding standard SAE 10 or 20 grade oil after repair or maintenance.
+The oil plug is ONLY for adding standard SAE 10 or 20 grade oil after repair or maintenance of the impact mechanism.
 The amount of oil to be used is 1 ounce.
 Overfilling will cause a reduction in the power of the tool.